DOI-USGS/ISIS3/Public-Release-Process.md

  * Update the `build` and `run` sections by copying the current contents of `environment.yaml` into the `build` section and `run` section.
 Then, update `nn` in the `build` section only to: `conda-forge/label/gcc7::nn`.
 Next, remove `xalan-c` and `doxygen` from both the `build` and the `run` section, as documentation is not built during this process.
 From the `run` section, also remove: `make`, `cmake`, and `ninja`, as they are only needed for the build.

 ### Part D: Create a Pull Request
-* Make a pull request with your local changes into the `dev` branch of the repository.
+* Make a pull request with your local changes into the `dev` or version branch of the repository.

 ### Part E: Create or update a Version Branch
 Once the PR into `dev` been reviewed and merged: